mkruzil/file/README.md

 file.php
 ========

-A PHP library for reading and writing to a text file.
+A PHP library for reading from and writing to a text file.